At0micBee/scilib/README.md

 2. I will work firsts on concept with which I am familiar with
 3. I am a self-taught developer, some solutions could be sub-optimal and thus improved

-## What's coming?

 The schedule of the development of the crate is not clear, as I am for now writing this as a side project.
 I plan on adding many useful functions from a physics point of view, but will expand as I go.
-For now, my objectives are:
+For now, my long term objectives are: Astrophysics, Thermodynamics, Quantum mechanics, Electromagnetism.

-- Astrophysics
-- Thermodynamics
-- Quantum mechanics
-- Electromagnetism

 And hopefully more when this is done (statistics, integration tool, calculus, ...).